 The term “big bang ERP implementation” is used to describe a go-live scenario where you migrate to the new system at a single point in time.
 This means all the company’s modules and offices go live simultaneously.

-Big bang implementations work best for organizations that only have one or two functional areas that will be using the new software.
+Big bang ERP implementations work best for organizations that only have one or two functional areas that will be using the new software.

 Even in these cases, a system crash would be disastrous, so we always recommend that businesses develop a contingency plan to ensure they can recover their data if necessary.

-One of the main cons of a big bang approach is that you might miss the opportunity to gradually resolve bugs and compatibility issues.
+One of the main cons of a big bang approach in ERP is that you might miss the opportunity to gradually resolve bugs and compatibility issues.
 As a result, you might discover a major issue when you’re already live.
 This is why, ERP system testing and data validation techniques are essential.

-Despite the risks, the big bang approach does have plenty of benefits.
+Despite the risks, the big bang approach in ERP does have plenty of benefits.
 Chiefly, companies that successfully manage a big bang implementation may enjoy a quicker and lower-cost rollout than companies that spread out the implementation process over a longer period of time.

 Technology Assessment Case Study